ChetanGowdak/Drive-Qkey-AES-SHA/Google_drive1-main/README.md

 - Upload, download, and delete files
 - Star and trash functionality
 - Responsive design for a seamless user experience
-- Password protected files using SHA-256 and AES
+- Password protected files using SHA-256 and AES-GSM

 ## Tech Stack